Discover Colombia's Perfect Season

 Villa de Leyva

-Activities: Explore the colonial architecture, visit the nearby blue ponds (Pozos Azules), and see the fossil museum (El Fósil) and the astronomical site of El Infiernito.
+Activities: Explore the colonial architecture, visit the nearby blue ponds (Pozos Azules), and see the fossil museum and El Infiernito.

 Accommodation: Colonial guesthouses, boutique hotels, and rural fincas.